What do kākāpō like to eat? Find out about their special diet.

 When key food species are abundant, such as the fruit of rimu trees, the kākāpō will feed almost exclusively on their fruit.

-These days, the kākāpō diet is boosted with a special pellet, which is part of a Supplementary Feeding Programme provided to keep the birds in good reproductive condition, and help produce more eggs in breeding season.
-During breeding, the pellets will also help mothers raise their chicks if rimu fruit is in short supply.
+These days, the kākāpō diet is boosted with a special pellet, which is part of a Supplementary Feeding Programme provided to keep the birds in good reproductive condition, and help produce more eggs in breeding seasons.
+The pellets will also help mothers raise their chicks if rimu fruit is in short supply.

 How kākāpō eat